icekingoz/portfolio/README.md

 Hi, i'm Ozzy Inatullaev, a Senior QA Automation Engineer with over 12 years of experience in software testing and automation, specializing in Selenium, Cypress, and Playwright.
 I have extensive experience in building and utilizing UI and API automation frameworks, like Selenium, RestAssured, Jmeter, Cypress and Playwright.
 I like seeing my automated tests run and pass, like getting to the bottom of a flacky test and seeing all green in the report!

 🚀 Examples of my frameworks
-🔹 [Kiparis](https://github.com/icekingoz/kiparis_framework) - a Cypress Framework with a BDD and Cucumber Reporting 🔹
+🔹 [Kiparis](https://github.com/icekingoz/kiparis_framework) - a Cypress Framework with a BDD and Cucumber Reporting
+🔹[Selenium4dotO](https://github.com/icekingoz/selenium4dotO) - 3 in 1 UI, API and Performance Automation Framework
 🔹

 🛠 Tech Stack